Pineappledeydre/streaming_platforms/README.md

 - **Geographical Insights**: Countries like the United States, India, and the UK dominate in terms of content production, with the U.S. being a major source for all three platforms.

+## 🔍 Movie Recommendation System

+The **Movie Recommendation System** suggests similar titles based on shared characteristics such as genres, cast, director, and description.
+This recommendation system employs several techniques:

+- **Feature Encoding**: One-hot encoding for categorical features like 'type', 'genres', 'country', 'director', and 'cast'.
+- **TF-IDF Vectorization**: For movie descriptions to capture content-based similarities.
+- **Clustering**: K-Means clustering to group similar movies for recommendation.
+- **Graph-based Approach**: Using a graph where nodes represent movies, genres, and people (cast/director) for multi-dimensional recommendations.

 ## 🛠 Technologies Used

 - **Programming Languages**: Python